Acellera/htmd/doc/source/how-to/msm-bootstrap-errors.md

     # Timescales live on the underlying deeptime MSM at model.msm
     timescales.append(model.msm.timescales() * model.data.fstep)

-# Each row has length (n_active_states - 1) - active = the largest strongly-connected
+# Each row has length (n_active_states - 1); active = the largest strongly-connected
 # microstate set kept by counts.submodel_largest() at this lag.
 The count can differ
-# across bootstraps if connectivity changes, so the array may be ragged - wrap in a
+# across bootstraps if connectivity changes, so the array may be ragged; wrap in a
 # list and pad if you need a rectangular array.
 timescales = np.array(timescales)                        # shape (n_boots, n_active_states - 1)
 slowest = timescales[:, :3]                              # top three implied timescales